 The following is a summary of the material terms and rights of our Class A Common Stock and Class D Common Stock and the provisions of our certificate of incorporation and our by-laws, each of which is incorporated by reference as an exhibit to our Annual Report on Form 10-K for the year ended December 31, 2021, of which this exhibit is a part.
-This summary is not complete and you should refer to the applicable provisions of our certificate of incorporation and by-laws.
-Our certificate of incorporation authorizes us to issue additional capital stock, but those shares are not registered under Section 12 of the Securities Exchange Act of 1934, as amended.
+This summary is not complete and you should refer to the applicable provisions of our certificate of incorporation authorizes us to issue additional capital stock, but those shares are not registered under Section 12 of the Securities Exchange Act of 1934, as amended.

 General Rights and Voting Rights - The Company has four classes of common stock, Class A, Class B, Class C and Class D. The shares of our Class A, Class B, Class C and Class D are collectively referred to as our Common Stock.
 Generally, the shares of each class are identical in all respects and entitle the holders thereof to the same rights and privileges.
 However, with respect to voting rights, each share of Class A common stock entitles its holder to one vote and each share of Class B common stock entitles its holder to ten votes.
 The holders of Class C and Class D common stock are not entitled to vote on any matters.
 The holders of Class A common stock can convert such shares into shares of Class C or Class D common stock.
 Subject to certain limitations, the holders of Class B common stock can convert such shares into shares of Class A common stock.
 The holders of Class C common stock can convert such shares into shares of Class A common stock.
+The holders of Class C common stock can convert such shares into shares of Class A common stock.
+The holders of Class C common stock can convert such shares into shares of Class A common stock.
+The holders of Class C common stock can convert such shares into shares of Class A common stock.
+The holders of Class C common stock can convert such shares into shares of Class A common stock.
+The holders of Class C common stock can convert such shares into shares of Class A common stock.
 The holders of Class D common stock have no such conversion rights.